fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 This is the new code to support a 20 by 4 LCD.

-I would like to do this using LiquidChrsytalIO which I have so far used only for 1602 displays.
+I would like to do this using LiquidCrystalIO which I have so far used only for 1602 displays.

 For previous work with a 20 by 4 LCD I have used a different library.